Travis

 When adding custom setup instructions to a NodeJS build, add them in the before_script phase and not before dependencies are installed.
 The before_script phase is the safest place to add custom setup scripts.
 Symptoms of this problem include previously succeeding builds suddenly failing due to the addition of a new dependency.

-Node: NPM/YARN throw Error: connect ENETUNREACH or build hangs in the install phase i.e. npm install or yarn install for NodeJs versions 16+ on LXD images (ppc64le, arm64 and s390x) #
+If using NPM or YARN, the Error: connect ENETUNREACH shows or the build hangs in the install phase, i.e., npm install or yarn install for NodeJs versions 16+ on LXD images (ppc64le, arm64, and s390x).

 This seems to be a known bug and the details can be reviewed at https://github.com/npm/cli/issues/4163.
 Add the following to resolve the issue: